chenh1gis/MADE/README.md

     Note: Please make sure the alleles file "DEMO" and two background enrichment scores files "ES_EggStrains" and
     "GISAID_32278_H3N2_HA1_ES_byJul2016" are all accessible under current directory.

+### Supportive files

+#### File I : ES_EggStrains

+All alleles and their enrichment scores acorss 329 codon positions are recorded as following:

+#### File II : GISAID_32278_H3N2_HA1_ES_byJul2016

+Enrichment scores of 14 alleles over 14 codon positions are extracted for 32,278 background and 61 vaccine virus strains, listed as following:

 ## Author